MicrosoftDocs/learn/learn-pr/azure/deploy-configure-azure-developer-cli-template/includes/6-clean-up-resources.md

 ## Delete resources manually

 You can also delete the resources created by `azd` using the Azure portal.
-You might choose this approach if you accidentally delete your local template before running `azd down`, or if you encounter any type of unexpected error.
+You might choose this approach if you accidentally delete your local template before running `azd down`, or if you encounter any type of unexpected error with the `azd down` command.

 1. Locate your resource group in the Azure portal by searching for it or by navigating to the **Resource Groups** listing page.